The FBI Is Looking for Another Uzbeki Man in Connection With the New York Attack

-The FBI is looking to question another man in connection with the deadly terrorist attack in Manhattan that killed eight people and injured about a dozen others.
+The FBI was looking to question another man in connection with the deadly terrorist attack in Manhattan that killed eight people and injured about a dozen others.

 Investigators released a poster seeking information about Mukhammadzoir Kadirov on Wednesday afternoon.
-Kadirov is a 32-year-old Uzbeki national with black hair and brown eyes, according to the FBI.

-Anyone with information about Kadirov should contact the FBI’s tip line at 1-800-225-5324 or contact their local FBI office.
+The agency said later Wednesday afternoon that it had found him.

 FBI Poster on Mukhammadzoir Kadirov by Mathew Katz on Scribd